CentreBC

-CentreBC is a provincial political party in the Canadian province of British Columbia.
-The party is led by Karin Kirkpatrick, who was the BC United MLA for West Vancouver-Capilano from 2020 to 2024.
-The party split from BC United (formerly known as the BC Liberals) in 2025 due to BC United leader Kevin Falcon's refusal to resign as leader following his controversial decision to suspend BC United's 2024 election campaign.
-The party wants to run a full slate of 93 candidates in the next British Columbia general election.
+CentreBC (Note: Registered with Elections BC as Centre BC) is a political party in British Columbia, Canada.
+The party was founded by Karin Kirkpatrick, a former MLA from BC United.
+The party was created in 2025 after BC United leader Kevin Falcon's refusal to resign as leader following his controversial decision to suspend BC United's 2024 election campaign.

+Peter Milobar, MLA for Kamloops Centre, was briefly leader in September of 2026, before rejoining the Conservative Party of British Columbia after a snap election was called.